ruggeri/tech-notes/randos/displays.md

   - A 27" QHD screen would only reach "retina" pixel density at 34".
     Indeed, I could see the pixels of the Thunderbolt Display easily.
 I no longer consider this acceptable image quality.
+  - This has a 109 PPI and a 49 PPD at 24" (40 at 20").
+That is
+    significantly lower than the UHD 27" monitor or the MBP Retina display.
 - 2880x1800
   - 16:10
   - This is the resolution of my 2018 MacBook Pro 15" (and also the